Harshi07-c/Sentiment_Analysis_Comparative_Study/README.md

 ##Analysis
 1. Sentiment Counts Table
 The sentiment counts table provides a quantitative breakdown of sentiments predicted by each model.
 The counts include negative, neutral, and positive sentiments.
-Key observations from the counts table are as follows:

-          negative  neutral  positive
-vader        133.0      2.0      65.0
-afinn        142.0      5.0      53.0
-TextBlob      75.0     60.0      65.0
-BERT           NaN     26.0     174.0
-T5             NaN    199.0       1.0

 2. Bar Plot
 The bar plot visually represents the sentiment distribution across models.
 The x-axis denotes different sentiment analysis models, while the y-axis represents the count of sentiments (positive, negative, neutral).
 Key insights from the bar plot include: